mechanart/ghz_sig_gen/README.md

 [MECB-A](https://github.com/mechanart/mechanart/mecb) specification which in turn is based on a Eurocard standard size of 100mm by 160mm.
 It is used as the LO in the [Mar de Lo Radio](https://github.com/mechanart/mar-de-lo-radio).

+The goals of the project are as follows:
+* Lowest noise possible
+* Flexible control
+* Modular architecture
+* Optional stand-alone capability
+  - display
+  - control panel
+  - onboard microprocessor